faizan-az02/projects/Duck Shoot/README.md

 3. **3 Rounds per Mode**, then results are finalized.

 Every screen, every bit of motion, every pixel: manually controlled in assembly!
+Also contains 2 videos to demonstrate the concepts and gameplay!